skryshtafovych/alunar-prusa-i3-marlin-i3-firmware/readme.md

+What I Had to Do to Get by 3D pPrinter back in operational order after wiping hte bootloader or maybe board never had one i dont know.

 # Alunar M508 Marlin Firmware

 This is (usually) the latest [Marlin](https://github.com/MarlinFirmware/Marlin) firmware tweaked and tailored for the Alunar M508 3D Printer.
 The settings are what work for my machine, with my setup, it may not be perfect for you.